Henkru/autokit-cpc200-t2c-research/readme.md

 - The flash has two uboot env blobs: (0x060000, 0x080000)
 - Size: 0x20000 (/etc/fw_env.config)

-It has some weirdness, since looks like the header has the reduntant byte.
+It has some weirdness since looks like the header has a redundant byte.
-However, it's `0` for both blobs, and the CRC32 value includes the reduntant byte.
+However, it's `0` for both blobs, and the CRC32 value includes the redundant byte.
-So, this acts like single uboot env (header is only the crc32).
+So, this acts like a single uboot env (the header contains only the crc32 value).

 ```bash
 $ xxd uboot-env.bin |head